 As an Investment Adviser Representative of Commonwealth Financial Network®, I adhere to a personal philosophy of always putting the interest of my clients first.
 In my advisory role, I specialize in holistic financial life planning, risk-managed portfolio construction, tactical asset management, tax control strategies, and retirement income planning.

-I did my undergraduate work at the University of Washington in Seattle and earned my Ph.D. in physiology and neural science from the University of Rochester (Rochester, NY).
-I was a tenured professor of physiology and neuroscience at the University of Michigan (UM),before retiring from academia to pursue a career in business as an investment advisor.
+I did my undergraduate work at the University of Washington in Seattle and earned my Ph.D. in physiology and neural science from the University of Rochester (Rochester, New York).
+I was a tenured professor of physiology and neuroscience at the University of Michigan (UM), before retiring from academia to pursue a career in business as an investment advisor.
 Prior to co-founding North Star Financial Advisors, I worked as a financial advisor for Ameriprise Financial Services.